Helping Others Get Sober

 Updated: Mar 8

 One of the most crucial aspects of long-term recovery is our obligation to help other alcoholics and addicts navigate the treacherous battlefield of early sobriety.

 When we first get sober, the only thing we can focus on is cleaning up the mess we’ve made of our own lives.
 But at some point, we need to turn our attention to others by passing along what we’ve learned so that they too can benefit from our “experience, strength and hope.”
 Helping others can take countless forms – driving them to a meeting, talking to them, answering their late night calls or keeping them company when they’re lonely or frightened.
-We can also work with others by taking them through the 12 steps (“sponsoring”) as Paul did with me.
+We can also work with others by taking them through the 12 steps (“sponsoring”) as my sponsor did with me.

 Helping others in recovery is something I think everyone should do, whether they get sober through AA or not.
 Watching someone repair and rebuild their life after addiction is to witness a miracle.
 Best of all, it reminds us that we need to remain diligent about our own recovery.
 By helping others, we have a better chance of avoiding our own relapse.